scastillo/not-youtube-dl/README.txt

     --list-extractors          List all supported extractors and the URLs they would handle
-    --extractor-descriptions   Output descriptions of all supported extractors --proxy URL                Use the specified HTTP/HTTPS proxy --no-check-certificate     Suppress HTTPS certificate validation.
+    --extractor-descriptions   Output descriptions of all supported extractors --proxy URL                Use the specified HTTP/HTTPS proxy.
+Pass in an empty string (--proxy "") for direct connection --no-check-certificate     Suppress HTTPS certificate validation.
     --cache-dir DIR            Location in the filesystem where youtube-dl can store downloaded information permanently.
 By